Conservation Easement in Ohio: A Guide to Protecting Our Treasured Land

 2. Voluntary

-No one can force a landowner to go into a conservation easement.
+No one can force a landowner to enter into a conservation easement.
 A conservation easement is either donated or sold by the existing owner to the future owner.
-Both go into the agreement in an exclusively voluntary manner.
+Both parties enter into the agreement exclusively voluntary.

 3. Permanent and Irrevocable